Most gardeners know that slugs and snails can be serious pests. They can cause damage to tender plants, flowers, and vegetables [1, 2].

 When ready, dilute 2 tablespoons of this concentrated garlic water in 5 liters of pure water.
 Use this natural spray to deter snails and slugs in your garden by spraying your plants.

-2. Decoy Plants
+2. Repellent Plants

 Planting decoy plants is a clever way to protect your main garden plants.